 Attribute Description RSSI This is the Received Signal Strength Indicator.
 It represents the received power of the signal.
-This number will always be a negative value and is provided for both channels used by each sensor.
-If there is a range extender in use it will also report the received signal strength from the sensor to the range extender.
+This number will always be a negative value, and is provided for both channel pairs available for each sensor.
 To maximize the performance of this system, get the RSSI value as close to zero as you can.
-RSSI range correlates to signal strength as follows: ◆ -30 to -70 = Excellent signal strength → -70 to -80 = Good signal strength, minimal packet loss → -80 to -90 = Fair signal strength, occasional packet loss expected -90 and beyond = Poor signal strength, frequent packet loss and loss of sensor connection is expected
+If you are working to maximize this WiNG system, the RSSI value will likely plateau close to -30.
+The closer you can get your reading to -30, the better performance you'll see.